 To provide for a standardized form of the award, the necessary number of copies of the award is printed by VIAC on VIAC stationery intended for awards, are bound in the VIAC Secretariat, are signed by the Secretary General in accordance with Art.
 36 para.
 4, and are sealed with the VIAC stamp.
 Confirmation is thereby established that the award is an award of the VIAC, rendered and signed by one or more arbitrators appointed under the Vienna Rules.

+The dispatch of the awards to the parties shall be carried out exclusively by the VIAC Secretariat.
 Art.
 39 applies to the correction, clarification and supplementation of the arbitral award.
 Even without an application by a party, the arbitral tribunal may upon its own initiative issue corrections (Art.
 39 para.
 1.1) or supplementations (Art.
 39 para.
 1.3); in such case, a deadline of 30 days after the date of the award shall be observed (Art.
 39 para.
 3).